yanivyacoby/a-guide-to-your-phd/guide.md

 _It's always a good idea to ask your advisor and lab-mates who to ask each question!_

 **Your lab vs. the broader SEAS community -- who to ask for help?**
-Some it's helpful to get more perspectives than just your advisor's, whether on a technical problem, a life decision, support, etc.
+Sometime it's helpful to get more perspectives than just your advisor's, whether on a technical problem, a life decision, support, etc.

 _We encourage you to get to know [John Girash](https://scholar.harvard.edu/girash/home)